puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade.md

 - Checks that your cluster is in an upgradeable state:
   - The API server is reachable
   - All nodes are in the `Ready` state
-  - The control plane is healthy
+  - The control plane is functioning properly
 - Enforces the version skew policies.
 - Makes sure the control plane images are available or available to pull to the machine.
 - Generates replacements and/or uses user supplied overwrites if component configs require version upgrades.